deeppanchani/LogBook/README.md

 - Admin can easily track and analyse work done by the employees.

 ## Guide
+You can directly go on to the website https://managementofemployee.herokuapp.com , which hosts our app, and test it out with the credentials given in the next section of guide.

+            OR     YOU      CAN     TEST    LOCALLY     BY

 Our app comprises of two processes, namely
 - Frontend (React)
 - Backend (Nodejs, Express, Mongodb)